 Google had officially announced that Android 5.0 Lollipop is the sweetest new take on Android paving the path to the material design inspired by tactile elements like Paper and Ink.
 The new UI is colorful with highlighted elements and shadows to make the design dazzling on the mobile screens.
 We’ve already seen a bunch of Android 5.0 Lollipop apps leaked from the preview images of Nexus 5, which showcases the upcoming Material design on the Android Lollipop.
 Google had materialized all of its apps and asked developers to materialize their apps to fit the new style.

 The folks at Mountain View not only materialized the older Google apps, but they had also replaced a few stock apps with fresh apps.
 The Google Messages is the replacement app to the stock Messages app on Android with the brand new Material design and fully re-designed User Interface.
 The old Message app on stock Android is too flat without any specific attractions or additions making it insipid to the feature-famished Android lovers.
 Google seems to have taken this in a serious way and designed the Messenger such that you won’t use a root uninstaller to uninstall it and move on to a third party messaging app.

 Materialize your Conversations

-The Messenger looks fabulous with the paper and ink elements, right?
-However, the Google Messenger is not officially released yet but good for you, we’re providing it to side load on your Android devices.
+The Messages looks fabulous with the paper and ink elements, right?
+However, the Google Messages is not officially released yet but good for you, we’re providing it to sideload on your Android devices.
 Download the app from the link given below and install it like any other app.